|Best All-Around Survival Knife||Morakniv Garberg||Check Price||

 - Best Basic Survival Knife: Sacha Puukko

 A good knife for survival will excel at carving wood for traps and making feather sticks for fires, processing plant material for consumption, and cutting animal hide and flesh.
 It will hold its edge well with minimal upkeep.
-It must allow you to grip it several different ways to complete these tasks. different types of grip for various tasks.
-That’s why it’s crucial to select the right knife as part of your survival equipment.
+It must allow you to grip it several different ways to complete these tasks.
+It should also have a comfortable handle that’s free of “hot spots” or areas that cause pain and blister after use.
+A knife with all those qualities is no easy feat.
+For example, if you have two identical looking knives, but they have different heat treats, they will perform completely different.
+That’s why it’s crucial to select the right knife from a reputable maker as part of your survival equipment.

-As a survival instructor, I’ve been able to test many of the best survival knives on the market.
-Every knife I’ve picked in the following list are capable blades.
+As a survival instructor, I’ve been able put the best survival knives on the market through hard use.
+The blades in this list are capable blades that have stood up to years of use.

 Best Budget Survival Knife: Morakniv Companion